 Males sometimes start building a nest platform and the female finishes it.
 Later, both sexes bring in nesting material but the female takes charge of arranging them to form the nest.
 The nest platform is made with thick-stalked plants like cattails, alders, and willows.
 The inner lining uses grasses, sedges, and rushes.
 Nest building takes 1–2 weeks.
 The outside of the nest measures 16–24 inches wide by 1.5–8 inches high, while the interior is 8–10 inches wide by 2–4 inches deep.

 Northern Harriers usually fly slowly and low over the ground, their wings held in a V-shape as they glide.
 Most males have either one mate or two mates at a time, but some have up to five mates when food is abundant.
 Each male courts females and advertises his territory by performing sky-dancing displays: undulating, rollercoaster-like flights up to 1,000 feet off the ground, sometimes covering more than half a mile.
 Although they don’t protect large territories, both males and females vigorously defend the nest itself.
 Nesting females usually chase away other females, and males chase other males.
 Females incubate eggs and brood chicks, while males provide most of the food for the females and nestlings.
 Nest predators include coyotes, feral dogs, striped skunks, raccoons, red foxes, American Crows, Common Ravens, and Great Horned Owls.
 Livestock and deer sometimes trample eggs and nestlings underfoot.
 Juvenile harriers play (and hone their hunting skills) by pouncing on inanimate objects like vole-sized corncobs.
 In winter, Northern Harriers roost in groups on the ground, sometimes with Short-eared Owls.
 The larger females are dominant to the males.Back to top

 Northern Harriers are fairly common, but their populations are declining.
-The North American Breeding Bird Survey records a steady decline of over 1% per year, resulting in a cumulative loss of about 34%.
-Partners in Flight estimates there are about 1.4 million Northern Harriers in the world, with 35 percent of the population in the U.S., 17 percent in Canada, and 10 percent in Mexico.
-The species is not on the Partners in Flight 2012 Watch List.
+From 1966 to 2019, the North American Breeding Bird Survey records a steady decline of over 1% per year, resulting in a cumulative loss of about 34%.
+Partners in Flight estimates the global breeding population at 820,000 and rates them 11 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
 Habitat loss has contributed to reduced harrier populations as people have drained wetlands, developed land for large-scale agriculture, and allowed old farmland to become reforested.
 The small mammals that harriers prey upon have been reduced because of overgrazing, pesticides, and reduced shrub cover from crop field expansion.
-Because they eat small mammals, Northern Harriers are susceptible to the effects of pesticide buildup as well as direct effects by eating poisoned animals.
-In the mid-twentieth century their populations declined from contamination by DDT and other organochlorine pesticides, but rebounded after DDT restrictions went into effect in the 1970s.
+Because they eat small mammals, Northern Harriers are susceptible to the effects of pesticide buildup as well as direct effects from eating poisoned animals.
+In the mid-twentieth century their populations declined from contamination by DDT and other organochlorine pesticides but rebounded after DDT restrictions went into effect in the 1970s.
 Northern Harriers have been mostly safe from hunting because of their reputation for keeping mouse populations in check, but they are still sometimes shot at communal winter roosts in Texas and the southeastern United States.Back to top

-Sauer, J. R., J. E. Hines, J.E.
-Fallon, K. L. Pardieck, D.J.
-Ziolkowski Jr., and W. A. Link.
-2011.
-The North American Breeding Bird Survey, Results and Analysis 1966–2010.
-Version 12.07.2011.
-USGS Patuxent Wildlife Research Center, Laurel, MD.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2019).
+The North American Breeding Bird Survey, Results and Analysis 1966–2019.
+Version 2.07.2019.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.